DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/02 Create an HtmlEditor.md

 ##### React

-The HtmlEditor uses the <a href="https://github.com/DevExpress/devextreme-quill/#--devextreme-quill" target="_blank">DevExtreme Quill</a> library.
+The HTML Editor uses the <a href="https://github.com/DevExpress/devextreme-quill/#--devextreme-quill" target="_blank">DevExtreme Quill</a> library.
 This library is installed automatically when you [add DevExtreme to your application](/concepts/50%20React%20Components/05%20Add%20DevExtreme%20to%20a%20React%20Application/00%20Add%20DevExtreme%20to%20a%20React%20Application.md '/Documentation/Guide/React_Components/Add_DevExtreme_to_a_React_Application/').
-To create an HtmlEditor on your page, and use the following code:
+To create an HTML Editor on your page, and use the following code:

     <!-- tab: App.js -->
     import React from 'react';